avinash-saraf/PenPal/README.md

 # PenPal
 A social media chat app for android that allows people to connect and meet with others who have similar interests/hobbies.
 A key feature of PenPal is that all users would be completely anonymous with regards to not setting a profile photo and biography.
 This would help create more ‘authentic’ matches based purely on similarity in hobbies. <br>

 ### **Development is still in progress** <br>
-Some features have not been implemented yet.
-For more details on those features, read "Features yet to be Implemented".
+See "Features yet to be implemented" for the features that have not been implemented yet.

 ## Features
 - A user can sign-up/login using email adress or a mobile number.